 Enjoy the view from Buda Castle and Fisherman’s Bastion

 Another place with an amazing view is Gellért Hill.
-I believe it’s the most romantic spot in Budapest at night.
+I believe this is the most romantic spot in Budapest, especially at night.
+After a short but steep walk up the hill, you’ll be rewarded with a jaw-dropping view.
+Worth every drop of sweat!

 That’s just a small part of the things you can do and see in Budapest.
 In my next posts, I’ll show you how’s the nightlife in the capital.
 I visited one of the most famous ruin pubs in Budapest.
 During my stay there I also treated myself to a Spa day.
 Yep, you heard me, Budapest is a Spa capital.

-Have you been in Budapest?
+Is Budapest on your list?
+Have you been there?
 Why don’t you add some tips in the comments?